geocam/geocamDeveloperGuide/git.rst

    * http://help.github.com/

- * Go through this tutorial
+ * Go through the Git Immersion tutorial

    * There's some stuff about Ruby you don't need to worry about

-   * You will also not need to set up a git server since we use GitHub
+   * You will not need to set up a git server since we use GitHub

    * http://gitimmersion.com/